Rkunkel05/CSC120-A4/rubric.md

 _____ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications

-**PART** 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level
+**YES** 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level

 **YES** 1 pt: The `Engine` class has a functional constructor